oXis/oxis.github.io/_posts/2020-12-16-Custom DOUBLEPULSAR useland shellcode.md

 #define SHELLCODE_XOR_OFFSET 70 // from start of the shellcode to SHELLCODE_XOR_OFFSET
 ```

 The XOR key is only 1 byte, so there is only 255 possible keys.
-This is not perfect and could be improved, but for now it is sufficient to prevent detection by AVs.
+This is not perfect and could be improved, but for now it is sufficient to prevent detection by AVs by limiting signature size.

 The first 70 bytes are actually the `GetDLL` function prologue plus the snippet below.